$T\bar{T}$ Deformation of Stress-Tensor Correlators from Random Geometry: Discussions

 \section{Discussions}

 In this paper, we investigated the stress-energy sector of general \TTbar-deformed theories using the random geometry approach, and developed technique to compute stress-energy correlation functions.
 More specifically, we considered the Polyakov-Liouville conformal anomaly action of CFT and computed its \TTbar\ deformation to first order in the deformation parameter.
 It is remarkable that we obtained the deformed action in a closed, nonlocal form, as written down in \eqref{deltaS_saddle}.
 Using this deformed action, one can compute arbitrary stress-energy correlators as we have explicitly demonstrated with concrete examples.
 In the conformal gauge, as in \eqref{iobe11Nov20}, the deformed action can be written in a ``local'' form in the conformal factor exponent $\Omega$ in the sense that the inverse of derivative operators do not explicitly appear.
-However, this is only apparent, and the actual computation of correlation functions reveals its intrinsic nonlocality.
-In fact, the logarithmic correction \eqref{4ptlog} is a manifestation of nonlocality and it can be traced to the manifestly nonlocal deformation to the OPE \eqref{TbTbOPE} as discussed in Section \ref{TTbarOPE}.

 An obvious but important problem is to generalize our geometrical method to higher orders in the \TTbar\, coupling $\delta\mu$.
 One idea is to iterate the Hubbard-Stratonovich transformation, using \eqref{master_formula1} or \eqref{master_formula2}.
 Another idea is trying to find a partial differential equation similar to the one obtained for the matter correlators \cite{Cardy:2019qao, Hirano:2020nwq}.
 For the partition function, it is not difficult to write down such an equation as we found in Section \ref{subsec:ConformalGauge}.
 Instead, one may want to find an equation which directly gives the flow of correlation functions.
 In particular, it is of great interest to compute the 2-point function $G_{\Theta}(|z_{12}|)\equiv \langle\Theta(z_1)\Theta(z_2)\rangle$ to all orders in the \TTbar\ deformation parameter $\mu$.
 It is expected that this 2-point function is positive, $G_{\Theta}(|z_{12}|)>0$, at long distances $|z_{12}|\gg \sqrt{|\mu|}$ but becomes negative, $G_{\Theta}(|z_{12}|)<0$, at short distances $|z_{12}|\ll \sqrt{|\mu|}$, signaling an appearance of a negative norm and indicating a violation of unitarity at short distances \cite{Haruna:2020wjw}.
 Since this is a very basic property (or pathology) of the \TTbar-deformed theories, it is clearly very important to better understand it.